Cash withdrawal is a contra entry.

 – Decrease in Bank balance as it goes out

-We can record the entries as per Golden rules or Modern accounting rules.
+We can record the entries as per the Golden Rules or the Modern Accounting Rules.
 Let’s learn the two types of rules.

 Golden Rules of Accounting